zhoqiah/MSCA/README.md

 This is a PyTorch implementation of the MSCA algorithm.

-code cite from Stacked Cross Attention for Image-Text Matching.
+part of code cite from Stacked Cross Attention for Image-Text Matching.